Martin Waller: Career

 He worked for several years at Thomson Magazines on Construction News and got his first job in the City at the Exchange Telegraph (Extel) wire service.
-Waller then joined The Times as a junior business reporter in April 1988 and has worked in a number or roles in the business department, including about a decade writing the city diary.
+Waller then joined The Times as a junior business reporter in April 1988 and worked in a number of roles in the business department including about a decade writing the Times City Diary.
 He took over the Tempus investment column in June 2010.

-In 2008, Waller was interviewed by iBall of Interactive Investor International, in which he was described as having "ruffled a few feathers in his time" and being "renowned for delivering the most entertaining and informed city diary in Britain".
+In 2008, Waller was interviewed by iBall of Interactive Investor International, in which he was described as having "ruffled a few feathers in his time" and being "renowned for delivering the most entertaining and informed City Diary in Britain".
 In February 2009, he wrote an article named "Guarantee for Guernsey's Rock depositors tax belief", believing that people were depositing money into the island to dodge taxes.
 He was criticised for not understanding the subject matter.
 He has called Corporate Social Responsibility "box ticking driven by external pressures rather than a genuine desire to do business in an ethical way."

 Clare Rodway has described Waller as being "famous for his acerbic wit".
-Waller has criticised PowerPoint presentations, saying they are counter-productive and people cannot read while hearing a speech simultaneously easy.
+Waller has criticised PowerPoint presentations, saying they are counter-productive and people cannot read while hearing a speech simultaneously.

 In 2009 Waller publicly criticised Mehdi Hasan of the New Statesman over an article questioning Vince Cable, then shadow chancellor for the Liberal Democrats, over actions taken when Cable was chief economist at Shell.
 Hasan replied in the Statesman rebuking Waller, saying he "who specialises in fawning profiles of City slickers, now seems to have fallen in love with politicians and their PRs too."

-In March 2014 Waller was named as Financial Journalist of the Year at the City of London Wealth Management Awards.
+In March 2014 Waller was named Financial Journalist of the Year at the City of London Wealth Management Awards.

 He left The Times on 31 May 2018.

 Waller now writes on an occasional basis for the online publication East Anglia Bylines writing on subjects such as economics, politics and business.